DinakiS/renpy-docker/README.md

-Ren'Py Docker image for building android games in CI/CD.
+Ren'Py Docker image with RAPT for making android builds in CI/CD.

 ## Usage
 Android build